 Re pointing doesn’t have carried out only for structural purposes.

-Repointing you house, wall or patio can greatly improves its appearance giving that fresh new lease of life.
+Repointing you house, commercial building , wall or patio can greatly improve its appearance giving that fresh new lease of life.

 Head over to our gallery for example of how mb pointing can give your property a new fresh look.

 follow us on twitter for news on our current jobs and offers we will be running.

 Repointing, pointing and brick repairs in Stratford Upon Avon, Evesham, Warwick, Kenilworth and Warwickshire